 KL LITTLE INDIA (BRICKFIELDS)

-Looking for the most colorful places to visit in KL?
+Looking for the most colorful places to visit in Kuala Lumpur?
 Head over to Little India (Brickfields) and it’ll immediately feel like you have set foot in India!
 Wander in between the arch decorations and explore the rows of shops blaring Bollywood music while selling colorful saris, flower garlands and Indian sweets and snacks.

 You can get to the Batu Caves by train or book a half-day tour for the discounted price of US$ 9.60 which includes hotel pickup.